Request a call

 Corporate Portals

 These are web applications that act as a social module for your holding.
-Due to this web application, such problems as quick information dissemination to all employees of the company, corporate training, and employee control (the HR module) can be solved.
+Due to this web application, problems such as quick information dissemination to all employees of the company, corporate training, and employee control (the HR module) can be solved.

-Web Applications’ Benefits
+Web Application Benefits

 Savings

-During development, you don’t need to create separate applications for different operating systems—they work the same in any browser: Opera, Safari, Google Chrome, etc.
+When building web apps, you don’t need to create separate applications for different operating systems—they work the same in any browser: Opera, Safari, Google Chrome, etc.

 Safety